deltics/deltics.inc/README.md

+# New in 1.03

+* Support for Delphi 10.4

 # Introduction
 This library is very small and very simple.
-It is a simple include file which provides a set of `$define`d symbols based on the Delphi version at compilation time to help with development of code that needs to support and adapt to multiple versions of Delphi.
+It is a simple include file which provides a set of `$define` symbols based on the Delphi version at compilation time to help with development of code that needs to support and adapt to multiple versions of Delphi.

 Specific Delphi versions may be detected by testing for a `$define` corresponding to each version: